1.0 Objective: 1.1 To lay down the procedure for the Operation and Calibration of Analytical Balance (ISHIDA).

 6.6.5 Eccentricity test:

-18.104.22.168 Eccentricity usually is expressed as the largest magnitude of any of the deviation between an off centres reading for a least load.
+18.104.22.168 Eccentricity usually is expressed as the largest magnitude of any of the deviations between off centers reading for the least load.

 22.214.171.124 Place standard selected weight (50.0g) centrally on the pan and note down the result =R(1)

 Place standard at points 2, 3, 4, 5 and note down the result = R (2) …….R (5)